Data Breach Policy

 Step 1: Contain the data breach and conduct a preliminary assessment

-- Immediately take all realistic steps to contain the breach and limit any further access or distribution of the affected personal information.
+- All reasonable steps will be taken to contain the breach and limit any further access or distribution of the affected personal information.

-- The Chair of the Authority with responsibility for final approval on decisions and proposals by the Breach Response Team (or another board member if unavailable).
+- The ILGA Chairperson with responsibility for final approval on decisions and proposals by the Data Breach Response Team (or the Deputy Chairperson or another board member, if unavailable)

-- Manager OILGA who will liaise with any related ICT partners as required to obtain and provide information into the cause and impacts of the data breach.
+- Manager OILGA who will liaise with the DCITHS Cyber Security Team and any related ICT partners as required to obtain and provide information into the cause and impacts of the data breach

 Step 2: Evaluate and mitigate the risks associated with the data breach

-- Complete an assessment of the harm that may eventuate from the breach.
+- Complete an assessment of the harm and its impact that has eventuated from the breach.
+The assessment includes considering the following matters:

 - As soon as practicable, take remedial action to prevent or mitigate the likelihood that the breach will result in harm to any individual.